 Instructor of Medicine, Internal Medicine

 Dr. Koller graduated from Washington University School of Medicine in 1978.
 He completed residency in Family Medicine and a fellowship in Hospice and Palliative Medicine at the University of Kansas Medical Center.
-Dr. Koller is board certified in Family Medicine and board eligible in Hospice and Palliative Medicine.
+Dr. Koller is board certified in Family Medicine and board certified in Hospice and Palliative Medicine.

 Prior to his fellowship training in Palliative Medicine and joining the BJH Palliative Care Service, Dr. Koller was a member of the Emergency Medicine Division of Washington University, serving in the Emergency Department at Barnes-Jewish West County Hospital.